Dr Cathryn Pearce

 My research interests have followed on from my PhD and include local and regional maritime and coastal history, centring on shipwrecks and coastal communiites.
 This work comprises:

 - Wrecking--the plundering of shipwrecks--with focus on the development and use of wrecking narratives around the coasts of the UK, including folkloric narratives.
+My recent research focuses on the environmental history of wrecking.
 My work not only informs media and film, but its relevance emerges whenever there's a shipwreck on British shores.

 - Lifesaving--with particular focus on those individuals and organisations involved after survivors are brought ashore.
 This research is particularly relevant as in 2014 England and Wales saw the closure of many Coastguard stations, lessening the government role in lifesaving, and increasing the responsibility of volunteer and charity lifesaving organisations.
 Yet no academic studies exist that give agencies a contextual history of lifesaving, including the cooperation and conflict which ensued between the public and charity sectors as lifesaving grew in importance through the eighteenth and nineteenth centuries.
 This project can be used to inform policy as the search for equilibrium between the sectors is again played out.